-Building Element: Ceiling Fans Rated Feature Task On-Site Inspection Protocol Total annual Determine and record the Record whether ceiling fans are or are not installed at the time of the consumption of total annual consumption inspection. ceiling fan of ceiling fan When ceiling fans are installed at the time of the inspection: Record the number of ceiling fans in the Dwelling Unit.
+Building Element: Ceiling Fans Rated Feature Task On-Site Inspection Protocol Total annual consumption of ceiling fan Determine and record the total annual consumption of ceiling fan Record whether ceiling fans are or are not installed at the time of the inspection.
+When ceiling fans are installed at the time of the inspection: Record the number of ceiling fans in the Dwelling Unit.
 For ceiling fans to be modeled, there must be one fan per Bedroom plus one more elsewhere in the Dwelling Unit.
-Record the model number for all ceiling fans. • Record the average efficiency for the fans installed (cfm/W) at medium speed.
+Record the model number for all ceiling fans.
+Record the average efficiency for the fans installed (cfm/W) at medium speed.